ksingh7/odf-nano/README.md

-# Introduction
+# Whats the need ?
 - Do you like OpenShift ? .....
 Sweet  :+1:
 - Do you use [CRC (CodeReady Containers)](https://developers.redhat.com/products/codeready-containers/overview) for local dev/test ?  .....
 Great :clap:
 - Would you like persistent File/Block/Object Storage in your CRC Dev/Test environment ? .....
 Awesome :raised_hands:
 # Introducing ODF-Nano
-`ODF-Nano` lets you deploy [OpenShift Data Foundation](https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation) on your Laptop.
+`ODF-Nano` lets you deploy [OpenShift Data Foundation](https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation) on your Laptop (CRC).
-For dev/test experimentation developers ofter need persistent storage with OpenShift (CRC).
-CRC did not had a persistent storage solution,  `ODF-Nano` solves persistent storage problem for CRC.
+- For dev/test experimentation developers ofter need persistent storage with CRC.
+- Currently CRC lacks clean & simple persistent storage solution,  `ODF-Nano` solves this problem for CRC.
+- Devs can now develop/test their apps locally using CRC+ODF-Nano.
+Once the app is ready, it could be deployed in production OCP+ODF without any change
 # Setup
 ## Step -1 ::  Deploy CRC